Even if you’ve been learning Italian for a while, you may notice that the Italian spoken in mobster movies is hard to understand.

 Here, standard Italian sentence structure is: stavo studiando.

-Also, importantly, there’s no length differentiation on vowels, so no accents on a, e, i, o and u to mark a different sound — they always stay the same.
+Also, importantly, there’s no length differentiation on vowels, so no Italian accents on a, e, i, o and u to mark a different sound — they always stay the same.

 Here are some Sardinian proverbs to give you an idea: